Monotone Missing Data: A Blessing and a Curse: Discussion

 We considered monotone missing data and its implications on nonparametric full law identifiability from a graphical modeling perspective.
 Specifically, we showed that the colluder structure is not always a detriment to identification under missing data, and conversely, how the self-censoring path structure emerges as a barrier to identification, analogously to self-censoring.
-From a practical perspective, we also demonstrated via examples how monotone missingness impacts multiple imputation.
 These findings emphasize that monotone missing data must be properly accounted for both in identification and estimation, and not merely dismissed as a special instance of missing data.

 In the present work, we focused on missing data models associated with DAGs.
 In other words, we assumed that no hidden variables are present.
 Missing data models with hidden variables are often represented via acyclic directed mixed graphs (ADMG) where bidirected edges are used to denote the effects of hidden confounders \citep{10.1214/22-AOS2253}.
 We note however, that our results directly generalize to such models because Theorems~\ref{thm:colluders_zero}--\ref{thm:colluders_one_option4} only make use of d-separation properties of m-DAGs to derive conditional independence properties, which can be accomplished analogously via m-separation in missing data ADMGs (under value assignments of response indicators where monotonicity is not violated).
 Similarly, the construction used to prove Theorem~\ref{thm:self_censoring} is also valid for missing data ADMGs.